 Despite enormous differences between coral reefs, they all have the same basic needs: warm, clear, sunlit water with an absence of sediment, which could choke and kill them, and a hard substrate on which to grow.
 They are only found in tropical seas where the year-round water temperature is between 18 – 30’C, or broadly speaking between 30’ north and 30’ south of the equator.

 Building a coral reef

 Coral reefs are painstakingly constructed by a humble group of invertebrate animals belonging to the cnidarian family.
-Scleractinian (stoney) corals are closely related to anemones but different from them in that they form huge interlinked colonies consisting of hundreds and thousands of individual coral polyps.
+Scleractinian (stony) corals are closely related to anemones but differ in that they form huge interlinked colonies consisting of hundreds and thousands of individual coral polyps.
 Coral polyps are incredibly delicate and very slow growing.
 The fastest species of branching coral only grows at 10cm a year; other corals take years to grow a few millimeters.
 Coral colonies can reach immense sizes and are tremendously long-lived.
 There are colonies alive today which are believed to be over 700 years old.

 Stoney corals have developed the remarkable ability to extract calcium carbonate from sea water.
-This they use to build complex limestone homes which form the solid framework, or matrix, of the reef.
+This is how they build complex limestone homes which form the solid framework, or matrix, of the reef.

 Around this framework there co-exists a complex web of life.
 Calcareous algae help to build the reef up whilst animals like boring sponges, worms, grazing fish and urchins work to erode it away.
 In their eagerness to graze on algal (plant) turf, parrotfish recycle huge amounts of reef: up to 75% of their stomach content is ground-up coral reef.
 Still other creatures find shelter on the reef and for them it is their home.
 This multitude of life is what we know of as the coral reef.